Fault Attacks on ML-based Quantum Control and Error Correction: Introduction

 \section{Introduction}

 Quantum computers rely on measurement of analog signals from qubit readout logic to convert qubit states into classical bitstrings that can be processed by classical computers.
 While cross-talk errors among qubits and gates have been steadily decreasing due to improvements in quantum computer hardware, the readout errors and noise remain some of the dominant error sources in near-term quantum systems.
 To mitigate these errors, quantum readout logic increasingly deploys ML-based readout pipelines: from neural discriminators for multiplexed readout to hardware-efficient ML architectures that scale with qubit counts~\cite{lienhard2022dnnreadout,maurya2023herqules}.
-While these approaches improve fidelity, they also introduce a new security-critical dependency, which is the ML algorithm responsible for performing readout correction operations.
+Beyond readout discrimination, ML models are also being deployed as decoders for quantum error-correcting codes, where reinforcement-learning-trained convolutional neural networks (CNNs) can decode surface codes in fault-tolerant settings~\cite{sweke2021rl_decoders}.
+While these approaches improve fidelity and enable more robust quantum computation, they also introduce a new security-critical dependency, which is the ML algorithm responsible for performing readout correction or error-correction decoding~operations.

-Recent works on the security of the quantum computers highlight that cloud deployment and untrusted classical infrastructure create new threat around the quantum processors~\cite{trochatos2024dynamic,xu2024quantum,xu2023classification,ghosh2023primer}.
+Recent works on the security of the quantum computers highlight that cloud deployment and untrusted classical infrastructure create new threats around the quantum processors~\cite{trochatos2024dynamic,xu2024quantum,xu2023classification,ghosh2023primer}.
 Among existing security analysis of quantum computers, readout logic and associated controllers and algorithms are not well understood.
+A diagram of a modern quantum computing system with fault injection vulnerabilities in the controller is shown in Figure~\ref{fig:threats}.

-To address this research gap, in this paper we focus on one concrete and under-studied area: \emph{physical fault injection} against the ML model that performs quantum computer readout error correction.
-Overview of the work is given in Figure~\ref{fig_workflow}.
+To address this research gap, in this paper we focus on one concrete and under-studied area: \emph{physical fault injection} against ML models used in quantum computer readout error correction and error-correction decoding.
+We study two representative ML architectures: (i)~HERQULES~\cite{maurya2023herqules}, a fully connected neural network for multi-qubit readout error correction, and (ii)~a Deep~Q-learning (Deep Q) decoder~\cite{sweke2021rl_decoders} based on a CNN for decoding the distance-5 surface code.